ibm-cloud-docs/openshift/openshift_routes.md

 **Classic**: If you use Calico pre-DNAT network policies or another custom firewall to block incoming traffic to your cluster, you must allow inbound access on port 80 from the {{site.data.keyword.openshiftshort}} control plane and Cloudflare's IPv4 IP addresses to the IP addresses of your router services so that the {{site.data.keyword.openshiftshort}} control plane can check the health of your routers.
 For example, if you use Calico policies, [create a Calico pre-DNAT policy](/docs/openshift?topic=openshift-network_policies#isolate_workers) to allow inbound access to your routers from [Cloudflare's IPv4 IP addresses](https://www.cloudflare.com/ips/){: external} that are used to check the health of your routers on port 80 and [the IP addresses in step 7 of the Updating IAM firewalls section](/docs/openshift?topic=openshift-firewall#iam_allowlist).
 Continue to the next step to get the router service IP addresses.

 From 07 to 15 July 2021, the DNS provider is changed from Cloudflare to Akamai for all `containers.appdomain.cloud`, `containers.mybluemix.net`, and `containers.cloud.ibm.com` domains for all clusters in {{site.data.keyword.openshiftlong_notm}}.
 If you currently allow inbound traffic to your classic cluster from the Cloudflare source IP addresses, you must also allow inbound traffic from the [Akamai source IP addresses](https://github.com/IBM-Cloud/kube-samples/tree/master/akamai/gtm-liveness-test){: external} before 07 July.
-After the migration, you can remove the Cloudflare IP address rules.
+After the migration completes on 15 July, you can remove the Cloudflare IP address rules.
 For more information, see the [announcement](https://cloud.ibm.com/notifications?selected=1621697674798){: external}.
 {: important}

 **VPC**: If you set up [VPC security groups](/docs/openshift?topic=openshift-vpc-network-policy#security_groups) or [VPC access control lists (ACLs)](/docs/openshift?topic=openshift-vpc-network-policy#acls) to secure your cluster network, ensure that you create the rules to allow the necessary traffic from the {{site.data.keyword.openshiftshort}} control plane IP addresses.
 Alternatively, to allow the inbound traffic for router healthchecks, you can create one rule to allow all incoming traffic on port 80.